applicaster/developer.applicaster.com/book/getting-started/ios-podspec.md

 For a sample podspec, please refer to our [iOS getting started guide](/dev-env/iOS.md).

 ## Versioning
-The best practice for versioning is using a 3 number structure versioning scheme.
+The best practice for versioning is to use a 3 number structure versioning scheme.
 We try to stick to [Semantic versioning](https://semver.org) structure meaning - MAJOR.MINOR.PATCH
 * Major version is used for incompatible API changes - so all breaking changes should have a major version number difference.
 * Minor version is used for adding functionality in a backwards-compatible manner.